Redefining the data entry process through an AI-learning partnership with Microsoft.

 6 Indexing Employees of AvidXchange

-We did a soft launch with less complex customer invoices in April 2021.
+We did a soft launch with less complex customer invoices.
 As a metric for comparison we had both the old system and XDC process the same invoices.

 During this project I learned the valuable lesson of how to juggle the need for accessible features without obstructing the use for everyday uses with the labelling system.
 There was also value to be added during the ideation phase to present visuals to the stakeholders for new project endeavors where there is no system to show as a reference point.